goyalhrithik548/Hello-Max/README.md

-Certainly!
-Below is a detailed README file for your 'Hello Max' project, tailored to be uploaded on GitHub:

----

 # Hello Max

 Hello Max is an advanced AI assistant capable of recognizing speech, detecting faces, recognizing emotions, and interpreting hand gestures.
 It leverages several state-of-the-art technologies and libraries to provide a comprehensive interaction experience.
 The project includes features like sending emails, retrieving weather information, and opening various applications on your computer via voice commands.